 Improve your menopause mindset with a mantra for positive thinking

 Do you remember that old Saturday Night Live (SNL) skit, Stuart Smalley?
-Mock self-help coach Stuart would stand in front of his mirror every morning and proclaim his daily mantra:
+Mock self-help coach Stuart would stand in front of his mirror every morning and proclaim his daily mantra for positive thinking:

 “I’m good enough, I’m smart enough... and doggone it, people like me!”

 This seemingly innocuous (and let’s face it, funny) skit probably scared people off daily mantras for at least a decade.
 Who wanted to be the goofy guy in front of the mirror with no friends, other than his own reflection saying a mantra for setting positive intentions?